Alternating Maximization: Unifying Framework for 8 Sparse PCA Formulations and Efficient Parallel Codes: Introduction

 \section{Introduction}

-Principal component analysis (PCA) is an indispensable tool used for dimension reduction in virtually all areas of science and engineering, from machine learning, statistics, genetics and finance to computer networks \cite{Jol86}.
+Principal component analysis (PCA) is an indispensable tool used for dimension reduction in virtually all areas of science and engineering, from machine learning, statistics, genetics and finance to computer networks \citep{Jol86}.
 Let $A \in \RR^{n\times p}$ denote a data matrix encoding $n$ samples (observations) of $p$ variables (features).
 PCA aims to extract a few linear combinations of the columns of $A$, called principal components (PCs), pointing in mutually orthogonal directions, together explaining as much variance in the data as possible.
 If the columns of $A$ are centered, the problem of extracting the first PC can be written as where $\|\cdot\|$ is a suitable norm for measuring variance.
 The solution $x$ of this optimization problem is called the loading vector, $Ax$ (normalized) is the first PC.
-Further PCs can be obtained in the same way with $A$ replaced by a new matrix in a process called deflation \cite{M08}.
-Classical PCA employs the $L_2$ norm in the objective; using the $L_1$ norm instead may alleviate problems caused by outliers in the data and hence leads to a robust PCA model \cite{Kwak08}.
+Further PCs can be obtained in the same way with $A$ replaced by a new matrix in a process called deflation \citep{M08}.
+Classical PCA employs the $L_2$ norm in the objective; using the $L_1$ norm instead may alleviate problems caused by outliers in the data and hence leads to a robust PCA model \citep{Kwak08}.
+Robust formulations using objective functions that are not functions of the covariance matrix (as in \cite{CFF13}) are also possible, but these are beyond our investigation.